craviee/tetrix-deterministic/README.md

 ![Tetrix Gif](https://github.com/craviee/tetrix-deterministic/blob/master/animation.gif "")

 Deterministic Tetrix is a project of deterministic AI that uses greedy algorithm without lookahead on the next piece.
+The GUI is from the Tetrix example project on Qt.

 ## Dependencies